Jump to

 • Lawyers

-To qualify as exempt, your employees must earn at least $35,568 per year, which equates to £684 per week.
+To qualify as exempt, your employees must earn at least $35,568 per year, or $684 per week.

 Salaried Non-Exempt Employees vs. Hourly Employees

 Rather than paying your workers a salary, you may choose to compensate them on an hourly basis.
-An hourly employee is paid for the actual number of hours they work and their pay packet will often be different every week or month.
+An hourly employee is paid for the actual number of hours they work, and their pay packet will often be different every week or month.

+Salaried non-exempt workers, however, typically receive the same compensation for each pay period.
+This is typically their annual salary divided into 12 equal monthly payments.
 The exception to this is if the employee has worked overtime during the pay period.
 In this case, you will need to calculate their overtime and make an additional payment in their next wage packet.

 How Often Are Salaried Non-Exempt Employees Paid?